 Sir Cyril was very active in public services and received a number of honours for his work.
 From 1977-1986 he served on the Greater London Council, where he was elected Deputy Leader.
 He was appointed Knight Bachelor in the Queen’s Birthday Honours in 1989 for services to education and was advanced to a Knight Grand Cross of the Most Excellent Order of the British Empire (GBE) in the 2004 New Year’s Honours list.
 He held honorary degrees from four universities.

-Sir Cyril is the author of many publications including his most recent book, his autobiography My Life as a Social Entrepreneur published by Amberly in 2013, as well as A Good School for Every Child, published by Routledge in 2008, and How English Universities Could Learn from the American Higher Education System.
+Sir Cyril was author of many publications including his most recent book, his autobiography My Life as a Social Entrepreneur published by Amberly in 2013, as well as A Good School for Every Child published by Routledge in 2008, and co-authored How English Universities Could Learn from the American Higher Education System.
 See www.cyriltaylor.com for a full list of publications.